mdpung/warframe-metabreaker/README.md

 More details will be included when it's in a more functional state.
 Consider it... early access...

+Start server
+1. `cd server` - Assuming in root project directory, move to server folder
+2. `npm install` - Install dependencies
+2. `npm start` - Boot server

+Start client (In a separate terminal)
+1. `cd app` - Move to app folder
-1. `npm install` - Downlaod dependencies
+2. `npm install` - Downlaod dependencies
-2. `npm run build` - Build css files
+3. `npm run build` - Build css files
-3. `npm start` - Run app
+4. `npm start` - Run app

 ## Notes